-Extending the Handles Operator
+Add a Handles Operator

-Select a part from your scene and click "Show Handles".
+Select a part in the Main Viewer and click "Show Handles" at the bottom of the Inspector window.
 Handles should appear on your selected node.
-Click and drag one of the handles to transform your part and look to see how the node matrix information is updated.
+Click and drag one of the handles to transform your part.

 You'll notice the Node Net Matrix information is not updating.
 Add the following event listener to mainViewer.setCallback(...):

 The handleEvent callback is triggered when a geometry handle is moved, which is a great time to update the Node Net Matrix in our application.

 We do not want to interact with the Overhead View directly, but we do want both viewers to stay in synchronized with each other.
 We will cover this topic in the next section.